Budibase/website/content/blog/data/data-management-trends.md

 Pricing depends on how big you want your instance to be.
 If you're running it in the cloud, one instance of one gigabyte starts at $25 per month.

+Check out our other tutorial on building a [SQL GUI](https://budibase.com/blog/tutorials/sql-gui/).

 ## 6. Time-series databases

 Another trend in databases is time series databases.
 These are databases where every data point has a timestamp.
 Time series data might be measurements or events that are tracked and aggregated over time.